katiestar99/ansible/docs/docsite/rst/galaxy/user_guide.rst

 Installing roles from Galaxy
 ============================

-The ``ansible-galaxy`` command comes bundled with Ansible, and you can use it to install roles from Galaxy or directly from a git based SCM.
+The ``assible-galaxy`` command comes bundled with Assible, and you can use it to install roles from Galaxy or directly from a git based SCM.
 You can also use it to create a new role, remove roles, or perform tasks on the Galaxy website.

-The command line tool by default communicates with the Galaxy website API using the server address *https://galaxy.ansible.com*.
+The command line tool by default communicates with the Galaxy website API using the server address *https://galaxy.assible.com*.
 If you run your own internal Galaxy server and want to use it instead of the default one, pass the ``--server`` option following the address of this galaxy server.
-You can set permanently this option by setting the Galaxy server value in your ``ansible.cfg`` file to use it .
-For information on setting the value in *ansible.cfg* see :ref:`galaxy_server`.
+You can set permanently this option by setting the Galaxy server value in your ``assible.cfg`` file to use it .
+For information on setting the value in *assible.cfg* see :ref:`galaxy_server`.

 Installing roles
 ----------------

-Use the ``ansible-galaxy`` command to download roles from the `Galaxy website <https://galaxy.ansible.com>`_
+Use the ``assible-galaxy`` command to download roles from the `Galaxy website <https://galaxy.assible.com>`_

 .. code-block:: bash

-  $ ansible-galaxy install namespace.role_name
+  $ assible-galaxy install namespace.role_name

 Setting where to install roles
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-By default, Ansible downloads roles to the first writable directory in the default list of paths ``~/.ansible/roles:/usr/share/ansible/roles:/etc/ansible/roles``.
-This installs roles in the home directory of the user running ``ansible-galaxy``.
+By default, Assible downloads roles to the first writable directory in the default list of paths ``~/.assible/roles:/usr/share/assible/roles:/etc/assible/roles``.
+This installs roles in the home directory of the user running ``assible-galaxy``.

 You can override this with one of the following options:

-* Set the environment variable :envvar:`ANSIBLE_ROLES_PATH` in your session.
+* Set the environment variable :envvar:`ASSIBLE_ROLES_PATH` in your session.
-* Use the ``--roles-path`` option for the ``ansible-galaxy`` command.
+* Use the ``--roles-path`` option for the ``assible-galaxy`` command.
-* Define ``roles_path`` in an ``ansible.cfg`` file.
+* Define ``roles_path`` in an ``assible.cfg`` file.

 The following provides an example of using ``--roles-path`` to install the role into the current working directory:

 .. code-block:: bash

-    $ ansible-galaxy install --roles-path . geerlingguy.apache
+    $ assible-galaxy install --roles-path . geerlingguy.apache

 .. seealso::